N.B. This page is under construction; the questions and answers below are provisional and subject to change. [12/4/2018]

 SBA is a fee-paying education centre.
 However, we do not wish to turn away those who cannot afford the full fees, so the Academy relies on the generosity of benefactors to help those attend who otherwise couldn’t afford it.

 Is Mass said daily at SBA?

 Yes!
 Low Mass, in the Extraordinary Form, is offered daily, with a sung Mass once a week.
 The liturgical life of SBA is under the care of the priests of the Institute of Christ the King Sovereign Priest.

 Which subjects are taught at SBA?

-At Saint Benedict’s, teaching is focused on seven key subject areas: catechism, English, mathematics, music, the sciences, Latin, and French.
-Teachers include Canons of the Institute of Christ the King, Sister Adorers, seminarians and lay people.
+At Saint Benedict’s, teaching is focused on seven key subject areas: Catechism, English, Mathematics, Music, the Sciences, Latin, and French.
+Teachers include Canons of the Institute of Christ the King, Sisters Adorers, seminarians and lay people.
 Visit our curriculum pages for more information.

 Is provision made for other subjects?

 SBA staff are currently developing the home-curriculum: resources and guidance that parents can use as part of their home-based education to compliment and complete what we do at the Academy.

 The Saint Benedict Academy is a charitable organisation, and as such we rely on the prayers and financial support of benefactors.
 If you are interested in supporting our work, please click the donate button below, or email us directly at info(Replace this parenthesis with the @ sign)saintbenedicts.org.uk.
 Please also consider offering up an Our Father and a Hail Mary and for the intentions of The Saint Benedict Academy.
 Thank you.